CLASS SCHEDULE: FALL 2018

 On-Going Monthly Acting Classes

-*On-going Monthly Acting Classes – start a session on the 1st scheduled day of the month
+*On-going Master Acting Classes – start a session on the 1st scheduled day of the month.
+A Minimum 3 month Commitment is required.

 NYC Acting Classes Overview